Gil80/DevOps-Exercises/wideops/wordpress/README.md

-1. nable access to APIs
+1. Enable access to APIs

 2. Provided my CC details to enable GCR at [gcr.io]()